porjotooon/htn-fe-assessment/README.md

 Any folks who happen to be reading this and also happen to be involved with designing products, you folks are absolutely amazing. 😎

 On to the fourth challenge - I wanted to take the extra mile by adding in sparkles ✨, inspired by Josh Comeau's work.
+I reused a lot of the components and util functions, namely: `use-prefers-reduced-motion`, `use-random-interval`, `Sparkles`, and logic he had used to implement this nifty cool feature.
+I initially thought it woudn't require many additional changes - I was pretty wrong in thinking that...too late to go back now 😵‍💫
 That messed things up a little with the modal it seems, where the event name flows into the modal where it is show casing related events.
 I am short on time so I couldn't come up with a fix. 🥲 Here's what it looks like:
 ![image](https://user-images.githubusercontent.com/52707659/220789386-baddc691-bee1-419a-a6db-5151f00517f6.png)

 And I end my note here.
 Thank you.